 If you’re faced with taking a defensive driving course, you’re probably dreading the idea of being locked into a task you likely aren’t very excited about for six hours.
 Getting up the courage to “take your medicine” is one thing, but for six hours?!?

-The good news is that, by taking defensive driving online, you can pause your course and avoid having to block out the better part of a day to get the job done.
+The good news is that you can pause an online defensive driving course and avoid the need to block out the better part of a day to get the job done.
 Although the course is still six hours long in the virtual world, you have the freedom to jump back to the real world as often and for as long as you’d like.
-Having the ability to pause your defensive driving course offers you the flexibility of being able to complete it at your own place and at your own pace.
+In addition, the ability to pause your defensive driving course offers you the flexibility of completing it at your own place and at your own pace.

 Answers in this post: